 - 61. Why is it most likely that the premium for Damian's household insurance is significantly higher than Paul's? - A. Damian has included index-linking of the sum insured. - B. Damian's property has a higher risk of flooding. - C. Damian's property is not of standard construction. - D. Damian's property will be left unoccupied whilst he is on holiday. - 62.
-The insurer's change to the excess on Paul's insurance policy will take effect from - A. 15 December 2018. - B. 18 January 2019. - C. 15 December 2019. - D. 18 January 2020.

-63. When, if at all, should Damian inform his insurer of the changes to his personal circumstances?

-- A. Immediately. - B. When he receives his first customers at home. - C. At the next policy renewal date. - D. The insurer does not need to be notified.
+The insurer's change to the excess on Paul's insurance policy will take effect from - A. 15 December 2020. - B. 18 January 2021. - C. 15 December 2021. - D. 18 January 2022. - 63.
+When, if at all, should Damian inform his insurer of the changes to his personal circumstances? - A. Immediately. - B. When he receives his first customers at home. - C. At the next policy renewal date. - D. The insurer does not need to be notified.

 - 64. Whilst Damian is away on holiday Zelda chews through the hallway carpet.
 Under which policy(s), if any, will Damian be covered for the damage?

 - A. Buildings only.

 - B. Contents only.

 - C. Both buildings and contents.

 - D. Neither buildings nor contents.

-- 65. With regard to Paul and Damian's stereo systems, which of them, if either, would be covered under their insurance policy for the current replacement value of their system?
+- 65. What element of contents insurance cover will have exactly the same outcome on both Damian and Paul's insurance arrangements despite the cover arranged being different?

-- A. Damian only.
+- A. Damage to clothing.

-- B. Paul only.
+- B. Damage to kitchen appliances.

-- C. Both Damian and Paul.
+- C. Replacement of carpets.

-- D. Neither Damian nor Paul.
+- D. Replacement of furniture.